New York Assault Lawyer

 Moreover, a person may be charged with first-degree assault if they intend to seriously disfigure a person, or they permanently disable them.

 In addition to charging a person with assault if they injure another, a person can be charged with assault if they injure a third party through their actions.
 Which means that when a person is charged with assault there may be more than one person involved, which can make a case more complicated.Types of Assault Charges

 - In addition to the three main classifications, there are many other types of assault charges a person can be charged with in New York including:

-Briefly mentioned above, when an Assault is committed based in "hate" such as a crime perpetrated against another because of their race, sexual orientation, religion, etc., the District Attorney may decide to prosecute the crime as a "Hate Crime."
+When an Assault is committed based in hate such as a crime perpetrated against another because of their race, sexual orientation, religion, etc., the District Attorney may decide to prosecute the crime as a hate crime.
 In doing so, prosecutors can bump up the level of offense one degree.
-Therefore, if the crime was an Assault in the Second Degree, a "D" felony punishable by up to seven years in prison, prosecuting that crime as a "Hate Crime" will raise the offense to a "C" felony punishable by up to fifteen years in prison.
-Obviously, this is a powerful tool in the prosecutors arsenal.
+Therefore, if the crime was an Assault in the Second Degree, a "D" felony punishable by up to seven years in prison, prosecuting that crime as a hate crime will raise the offense to a "C" felony punishable by up to fifteen years in prison.
+Obviously, this is a powerful tool in the prosecutor’s arsenal.

 While a hate crime designation enhances the Assault, if the accused fails to complete the crime or only attempts the offense, then it is considered an attempted crime.
 It is as simple as it sounds.
 Attempted Assaults decrease the degree of the Assault by one level.
 In the scenario above, the person accused of Attempted Assault in the Second Degree would not face a "D" felony, but an "E" felony punishable by up to four years in prison.Potential Defenses to the Crime of Assault